MarkD833/RCBUS-68xxx/code/README.md

 The first program is hello.x68 and it simply outputs the message "Hello World!" + CR & LF to the ACIA serial port.

 The second program is echo.x68 and it simply echoes back any characters recevied by the ACIA.

+---

+# CPM-68K

+The code in this folder contains a modified version of CP/M-68K v1.3.
+This version of CP/M-68K runs direct from ROM (no copying into RAM etc) at address $0400 but has been retargeted so that the RAM storage it uses for its internal variables has been moved up to address $1FE000 (in RAM).

+Also in this folder is my BIOS to support CP/M-68K on the RCBus 68000 hardware.